alvinhom/jenkins-docker/README.md

 This requires docker to be running on your host.
 This was tested with 1.11.

 ## How to use
+* mkdir -P /data/jenkins
+* chmod -R 777 /data/jenkins   (you can change to more restrictive but jenkins user needs to be able to write to it)
 * git clone https://github.com/bfarrell/jenkins-docker
 * cd jenkins-docker
 * docker build -t myjenkins .